dxatscale/sfpowerkit/README.md

 ## `sfpowerkit:source:customlabel:create`

-Custom Labels are org wide, hence when the metadata is pulled down from scratch org, the entire custom label metadata file is updated in a package repo.
+Custom Labels are org wide, hence when the metadata is pulled down from scratch org, the entire custom label metadata file is pulled down in a package repo.
+This results in often packaging failures, when developers forget to clean the customlabels only to contain what the package needs, as unlocked package does not support duplicate items.The custom labels has to be then cleaned up per package.

 This command is a helper command to create customlabel with pacakage names prepended for easy reconcilation.

 ```